 To make a strong case for why you deserve a certain salary, you need to justify your answer.
 More specifically, you should reiterate what makes you a perfect fit for the job.

-Remind the interviewer of relevant skills listed on your CV, your experience, and your education.
+Remind the interviewer of the skills, qualifiations, and experience listed on your CV.
 This will prove to employers that you understand what is needed to succeed in the role, and that you exceed those requirements.

 Here’s an example of a smart answer that spotlights the candidate’s most relevant qualities: